Cacti/documentation/Install-Under-Enterprise-Linux-LAMP.md

    setenforce 0
    ```

-3. Enable SELinux back
+3. Re-enable SELinux

    ```console
    setenforce 1
    ```

+**Note:** If Cacti is installed outside `/var/www/html`, ensure that all SELinux
+file contexts and permissions are set correctly.

-### Considerations when using Proxies in front of Cacti (Cacti 1.2.23+)
+### Considerations when using proxies in front of Cacti (Cacti 1.2.23+)

-For optimal security, only specify the HTTP headers that are set by your proxy
+For optimal security, specify only the HTTP headers that your proxy software
-software to prevent unauthorized access.
+actually sets.
+This prevents unauthorized access via header spoofing.
+Configure
-These can be set by editing the following section of config.php
+the setting by editing the following section of `config.php`:

 ```ini
  * Allow the use of Proxy IPs when searching for client